TICKET TERMS AND CONDITIONS

 Confirmation of application will be generated online by the ticketing system supplying with a unique reference number; applicants are strongly advised to keep this number private and not disclose it to anyone.

-Payments may only be made via Bank Transfer.
+Payments may only be made via bank transfer.
 When applying, payment instructions will be issued.
 You will not be required to pay until your ticket has been approved.
-Once your ticket has been approved, we require payment within seven days.
+Once your ticket has been approved, we require payment within ten working days for current Trinity students and five working days for all other categories.
 Please make sure instructions are followed closely, paying close attention to reference number, amount and bank details.
 Should the Ticketing Officer be unable to clearly identify the transaction into the Trinity May Ball account with the appropriate ticket applicant, the Committee reserves the right to assume no payment has been made.

-You will be sent payment receipts via email shortly after making your payment.
-If this is not the case, please contact the Ticketing Officer.
+You will be sent payment confirmation via email shortly after making your payment.
+If this is not the case after 48 hours, please contact the Ticketing Officer.

-All Trinity College students may apply for one second double at the standard price of £380.
-The person named on the second double must be a bona fide acquaintance, and the Committee reserves the right to withdraw tickets from those found breaking this condition.
+All Trinity College students may apply for one second double at the standard price of £485.
+The ticket-holder named on the second double must be a bona fide acquaintance, and the Committee reserves the right to withdraw tickets from those found breaking this condition.

 Unsuccessful applicants will automatically be added to the waiting list.
-Unless otherwise informed, we assume that applicants for more than one double ticket are prepared to accept one double ticket only.
+We assume that applicants for more than one double ticket are prepared to accept one double ticket only.

 VIP RECEPTION UPGRADE

-Posters can be ordered on the ticket application form and cost £6 each.
+Posters can be ordered on the ticket application form.
+The price is £8, which includes a £1 charitable donation to Teenage Cancer Trust.
 Arrangements for collection of posters will be notified by email.
-If you wish to purchase a poster after applications have closed, please contact the Ticketing Officer.

 TRANSFER OF TICKETS

 The Committee recognises that there may be unforeseeable circumstances that prevent ticketholders from attending the Ball.
-Doubles may be transferred to other members of the University of Cambridge from 7th April 2017 to 4th June 2017 and will incur an administrative charge of £40.
+Doubles may be transferred to other members of the University of Cambridge from 6th March 2023 to 27th March 2023 and will incur an administrative charge of £60.
+Ticket transfers from 28th March to 24th April 2023 will still be accepted, but the administrative fee will increase to £75.
 Ticket eligibility conditions apply to all transfers.
-Where an internal double is transferred to a new ticketholder outside of Trinity College, the difference between reduced and standard prices (i.e.: £50) must also be paid to reflect the change in ticket category.
-Alumni double tickets are non-transferable.
+Where an internal double is transferred to a new ticketholder outside of Trinity College, the difference between reduced and standard prices (i.e. £75) must be paid on top of the administrative charge to reflect the change in ticket category.
+Where a discounted internal double is transferred to a Trinity College student not in receipt of a full Cambridge Bursary, the difference between discounted and full internal prices (i.e. £50) must be paid on top of the administrative charge to reflect the change in ticket category.
+Where a discounted internal double is transferred to a new ticketholder outside of Trinity College, the difference between reduced and standard prices must be paid on top of the administrative charge to reflect the change in ticket category.

-In order to conduct a transfer, please see the relevant link on our website at the opening of the window.
+In order to conduct a transfer, please purchase the relevant ticket transfer product in our store.
 The transfer will only be registered after all relevant confirmations and payments have been received and cleared.
 If the ticket includes upgrades, then these must be transferred as well.

 Under no circumstances may tickets or guest places be sold for profit.
 Tickets may only be re-sold at cost price through the transfer arrangements described above.
 Anyone found in breach of this condition, either having sold tickets or guest places for profit, or attempting to make such a sale, will have all their tickets cancelled without refund, and will be refused admission to the Ball.
 The sale of tickets must not be advertised to the public beyond the University of Cambridge.

-Full refunds are available through the Senior Treasurer until 14th May 2017.
-Applications for refunds must be made in writing to the Senior Treasurer before this date.
+Refunds may be available only under exceptional circumstances prior to the cut-off date and at the discretion of the Senior Treasurer.
+Applications for refunds must be made in writing to the Senior Treasurer before Sunday 8th May.
 Partial refunds of dining and VIP tickets will not be provided.
-After 15th May 2017, refunds may be available only under exceptional circumstances and at the discretion of the Senior Treasurer with an administration cost of £40.
+All refunds will entail an administration charge of £50 being levied.

 Physical tickets for all internal and second doubles will be delivered to rooms owned by Trinity College during the week before the Ball.
-Internal ticketholders not resident in College accommodation may collect their tickets from the Committee Room between 10am and 5pm from 13th to 16th June 2017.
+Internal ticketholders not resident in College accommodation, such as graduates living in Bidwells managed accommodation, may collect their tickets from the Committee Room between 10am and 5pm from dates to be confirmed.
 Photographic identification must be provided on collection.

 Physical tickets for any external doubles will be delivered to the main Porters’ Lodge of the ticketholder’s College.
 They must be collected from there with photographic identification and signature.

-The Ticketing Officer must be notified of any change of address by 9th June 2017.
+The Ticketing Officer must be notified of any change of address by the 28th May 2023.
 The Committee accepts no responsibility for tickets delivered to an incorrect address through lack of notification.

 ENTRY TO THE BALL

-All doubles are registered by name to the ticketholder, and photographic identification for the ticketholder will be required to gain entry into the Ball for themselves and their guest.
-The only acceptable forms of identification for this purpose are a Cambridge University card that includes Date of Birth, a driver’s licence or a passport.
+All doubles are registered by name to the ticketholder.
+Photographic identification that includes a Date of Birth of the ticketholder will be required to gain entry into the Ball for all attendees of the Ball.
+The only acceptable forms of identification for this purpose are a Cambridge University card that includes Date of Birth, a driver’s licence, or a passport.

 SAFETY AND SECURITY

 The Committee reserves the right to act as it deems necessary in the interest of safety and security.
 In order to maintain safety and security in the Ball, the Committee reserves the right to eject any person from the Ball and to take whatever further action they think appropriate.
-Grounds for such exclusion include, but are not exclusive to, behaviour deemed to be violent, loud, indecent, illegal or immoral; suspected excessive intoxication; possession of illegal substances; and refusing to comply with a search by SIA-certified professional security.
+Grounds for such exclusion include, but are not exclusive to, behaviour deemed to be violent, loud, indecent, illegal or immoral, including the spiking of another’s drink; suspected excessive intoxication; possession of illegal substances; and refusing to comply with a search by SIA-certified professional security.
+Incidents may be shared with the Committees of other balls.

 Security staff employed by the Committee shall have full authority to act on their behalf to ensure safety and compliance with these terms and conditions.